IgniteUI/igniteui-docfx/en/components/button-group.md

 ...
 import { IgxButtonGroupModule } from 'igniteui-angular';
-// import { IgxBannerModule } from '@infragistics/igniteui-angular'; for licensed package
+// import { IgxButtonGroupModule } from '@infragistics/igniteui-angular'; for licensed package

 @NgModule({
     ...